 Our firm can work to gather and present several forms of evidence, including medical documentation and doctor’s notes, to prove that your injuries have occurred as a direct result of the act of medical malpractice.

 Once we prove that a medical professional’s act of malpractice led you to sustain serious damages, you should recover financial compensation to help you heal from that act of malpractice.
 Financial compensation can cover both economic damages and non-economic damages.
 Economic damages can include past and future medical bills, lost wages from being unable to return to work, the economic value of domestic services, and more.
 Non-economic damages, on the other hand, can cover emotional distress, loss of enjoyment of life, disfigurement, loss of consortium, pain and suffering, inconvenience, and more.

 Statute of Limitations for Medical Malpractice Claims in MD

 If you live in Maryland and are harmed by a medical professional, you should understand that there is a timeframe in which you are required to bring your claim.
 This timeframe is known as the statute of limitations.
 The statute of limitations for medical malpractice claims in Maryland is either three years from the date the injury occurred, or five years from the date you discovered the injury, whichever comes first.
 If you wait longer than this timeframe, you will most likely lose your right to sue.
 Our legal team is prepared to begin the claims process on your behalf as soon as we possibly can.

 Contact a Prince George’s County Medical Malpractice Lawyer

 Medical malpractice claims are often quite complicated to win, which is why you cannot afford to hire just any attorney to represent you.
-Contact an experienced Prince George’s County medical malpractice lawyer right here at McCarthy, Winkelman & Mester, LLP today to schedule your initial consultation with our firm.
+Contact an experienced Prince George’s County medical malpractice lawyer right here at McCarthy, Winkelman, Mester & Offutt, L.L.P. today to schedule your initial consultation with our firm.
 We are on your side, and we are ready to help, any way we can.